 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-The Adolescent Services Program at the Minnesota Department of Human Services provides federal funding, training and technical assistance to Minnesota communities to support and develop services and programs for youth at risk.
+The Adolescent Services Program at the Minnesota Department of Human Services provides federal funding, training and technical assistance to Minnesota communities to support and develop services and programs for youth.

-Youth who are currently or were formerly in out-of-home care, or youth who are minor parents can take advantage of services directed at increasing their ability to live independently.
+Youth who are currently or were formerly in foster care, or youth who are minor parents, can take advantage of services directed at increasing their ability to live independently.
 The services can help youth complete their education, participate in job skills training and find employment.

-County social services agencies and a statewide network of non-profit agencies with experienced, trained social workers and youth workers deliver these services throughout the state.
+County and tribal social services agencies and a statewide network of non-profit agencies with experienced, trained social workers and youth workers deliver these services throughout the state.

 Report/Rate this page